-Scott has helped Reptile Conservation Resources, Inc. present the educational program, Rattlesnake Awareness and Outdoor Safety for the past ten years.
-He also has been an assistant facilitator for the Natural History of Amphibians and Reptiles Boise State University workshop for ten years.
+Scott has helped Reptile Conservation Resources, Inc. present the educational program, Rattlesnake Awareness and Outdoor Safety for the past fifteen years.
+He also has been an assistant facilitator for the Natural History of Amphibians and Reptiles Boise State University workshop for fifteen years.
 Scott has enabled people to better appreciate and understand amphibians and reptiles.
 In addition to his work on the “EcoSnake team, he is a past vice-president of the Idaho Herpetological Society.

 Some of the EcoSnake Team’s clients have included

 - Idaho Museum of Natural History

 - Idaho Department of Agriculture

 - Idaho Fish and Wildlife Foundation

 - Numerous schools and educational facilities in Idaho and the Pacific Northwest.